MinjieWan/NIR-EGCCNet/README.md

-# NIR-EGCC: A Color Constancy Method Guided by Near-Infrared Edge Information
+# NIR-EIGCCNet: A Near-Infrared Edge Information-Guided Color Constancy Method

-This is the official implementation of **NIR-EGCCNet**, a color constancy framework designed to restore RGB images by leveraging Near-Infrared edge guidance.
+This is the official implementation of **NIR-EIGCCNet**, a color constancy framework designed to restore RGB images by leveraging Near-Infrared edge guidance.

 ---